-ENGLISH I - HONORS 100124/100125 Grade 9 1 CREDIT English I Honors develops advanced reading, writing, analysis, and discussion skills emphasized in high school.
+ENGLISH I - HONORS 100124/100125

+Grade 9 1 CREDIT English I Honors develops advanced reading, writing, analysis, and discussion skills emphasized in high school.
 This program encourages students to engage in a highly intensified and creative communication environment.
 Students will function in a writing and reading workshop environment where they will be exposed to a variety of styles, forms, and purposes as they develop advanced writing and grammatical skills.
 The teacher acts as a mentor, modeling writing techniques and conferring with students as they move through the writing process, leading them to mastery or advanced mastery essay writing.
 Reading comprehension and analysis skills will also be integrated through the use of multiple class novels, poetry, nonfiction texts, and self-selected novels.
 (Prerequisite: Division recommendation based on 8th grade test scores and teacher recommendation)

-ENGLISH II: ORAL COMMUNICATION AND CRITICAL THINKING 100188/100189 100133/100134 Grade 10 1 CREDIT In this course, students will demonstrate proficiency in reading, writing, speaking, and listening skills.
-Each unit will challenge students to close read, determine central ideas, and identify evidence as a means to construct developed ideas and claims that can be clearly expressed in written and/or verbal formats.
-Through the use of literature logs, essays, and outlines, engaging in discussion, and delivering speeches students will gain confidence communicating interpersonally, in groups, and publicly.(Prerequisite: Division approval)
+ENGLISH II: ORAL COMMUNICATION AND CRITICAL THINKING

+100188/100189 100133/100134 Grade 10 1 CREDIT In this course, students will demonstrate proficiency in reading, writing, speaking, and listening.
+Each unit will challenge students to close read, determine central ideas, and identify evidence to support claims that can be clearly expressed in written and verbal formats.
+Through the use of literature logs, essays, engaging in discussion, and delivering speeches, students will gain confidence communicating interpersonally, in groups, and publicly.
+(Prerequisite: Division approval)

 ENGLISH II: ORAL

 COMMUNICATION AND CRITICAL

 THINKING - HONORS

-100138/100139
+THINKING - HONORS100138/100139

 Grade 10

 1 CREDIT

-In this course, students will demonstrate mastery and/or advanced mastery in reading, writing, speaking, and listening skills when navigating complex texts.
-Each unit will challenge students to close read, determine central ideas, and identify evidence as a means to construct advanced ideas and claims that can be clearly and concisely expressed in written and/or verbal formats using sophisticated, academic language.
-Through the use of literature logs, essays, and outlines, engaging in discussion, and delivering speeches, students will gain competence in communicating interpersonally, in groups, and publicly.
+In this course, students will demonstrate mastery of reading, writing, speaking, and listening skills when navigating complex texts.
+Each unit will challenge students to close read, determine central ideas, and identify evidence to support claims.
+Students will also learn to express their thoughts clearly and concisely in written and verbal formats using sophisticated, academic language.
+Through the use of literature logs, essays, engaging in discussion, and delivering speeches, students will gain competence in communicating interpersonally, in groups, and publicly.

 (Prerequisite: Division approval)

-AMERICAN LITERATURE 100142/100143 100140/100141 Grade 11
+AMERICAN LITERATURE

-Grade 11 1 CREDIT This course imparts an understanding and appreciation of America's literary heritage from pre-colonial to modern times.
+100142/100143 100140/100141 Grade 11 1 CREDIT This course imparts an understanding and appreciation of America's literary heritage from pre-colonial to modern times.
 Students will understand-through literature-what Americans have valued over a survey of roughly 400 years.
 Selected authors and a variety of literary types are studied, including novels, short stories, essays, poetry, and speeches.
 Moreover, students will make connections between American literature and the world in which they live.
 Throughout the year, basic communication skills, including an emphasis on discussion and formal essay writing, are correlated with the literary studies.
 (Prerequisite: Division approval)